upfluence/ember-brand-manager/README.md

 or
 `BRAND=brand2 ember s`

-## Engines
+## Addons

-This addon will also work with ember-engines.
-The destination folder in the `dist` will have the pakage name in order to keep the original asset serving of the engines functional.
+This addon will also work with ember-addons.
+The destination folder in the `dist` will have the pakage name in order to keep the original asset serving of the addon functional.
+Engines being Ember Addons, they will also be supported natively.

 ## Color Schemes